UmairAbbas78/flowbot-frontend/README.md

 🧠 FlowBot: AI-Powered Interactive Demo Generator

-FlowBot is a backend service that takes user-defined UI interaction steps and generates a video demo with narrated audio using Playwright and Text-to-Speech.
+FlowBot takes user-defined UI interaction steps and generates a video demo with narrated audio using Playwright and Text-to-Speech.

 It’s perfect for auto-generating feature walkthroughs or tutorials for web apps using selectors like data-demoid, IDs, or classes.
 🚀 Features